Prabhaharanks/Prabhaharanks/README.md

 ### Hi there...
 I'm Prabhaharan K S 👋

 -🔭 I’m currently graduating Bachelor of Engineering.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning JAVA.
 - 👯 I’m looking to collaborate on Internships.
 - 💬 Ask me about Java and OOPs
 - 📫 How to reach me: https://github.com/Prabhaharanks